chand-the-nerd/fantasy-nerdball/README.md

         "FWD": []
     }

-    # Players to exclude (use exact names as they appear in FPL)
+    # Players that should not be considered (use lowercase names)
     BLACKLIST_PLAYERS = []
 ```